Eli Lilly’s third quarter earnings miss and forecast cut lead to sharp stock drop

 INDIANAPOLIS — (AP) — Eli Lilly is dialing back its 2024 forecast after underwhelming Wall Street with third-quarter earnings and sales from two key drugs that missed expectations.

-The drugmaker on Wednesday chopped a few dollars off its earnings guidance for the year after raising that forecast well beyond analyst expectations in previous quarters.
-Company shares tumbled after markets opened.
+The drugmaker on Wednesday chopped a few dollars off its earnings guidance after raising that forecast well beyond analyst expectations in previous quarters.
+Company shares slipped in trading after the announcement.

 Sales of Lilly's diabetes treatment Mounjaro and weight loss counterpart Zepbound were hurt in the quarter as U.S. pharmaceutical wholesalers whittled inventory they had built up in previous quarters.